-However, we support Windows platforms equally, as we have since Hauptwerk was first launched.
-If you don't have the technical inclination yourself, buying a PC that has been specifically built and tested by a specialist vendor for optimum 'pro' real-time audio/MIDI/Hauptwerk compatibility and performance, with a support/maintenance agreement, can be an equally good choice.
+However, we support Windows platforms equally, as we have since Hauptwerk's was first launched.
+Buying a PC that has been specifically built and tested by a specialist vendor for optimum 'pro' real-time audio/MIDI/Hauptwerk compatibility and performance, with a support/maintenance agreement, can be an equally good choice.